Jean-Joseph Surin: Surin's continuing possession

 At no time, however, did this state of obsession prevent his devoting himself to preaching.
 It is true he was unable to prepare himself for this by any reading or study, but on entering the pulpit and making the sign of the cross a wonderful transformation was manifest.
 His vigorous mind instantly gained the ascendancy; his powerful voice and facile oratory won universal attention and admiration.
 His physician declared it miraculous.
 Even in writing or dictating his works he seemed gifted with Divine inspiration.
 He was healed eight years before his death and was thenceforth absorbed in the abundance of Divine communications.

 Connections with the Condés

-Surins cousin ,Jean de Belhade, chevalier de Thodias was a loyal supporter and military commander of the Grand Condé during The Fronde which saw him rewarded with governing the duchy of Fronsac on behalf of the Grand Condé and then he was made mayor (French: jurat) of Bordeaux.
+Surin's cousin Jean de Belhade, chevalier de Thodias was a loyal supporter and military commander of the Grand Condé during The Fronde which saw him rewarded with governing the duchy of Fronsac on behalf of the Grand Condé and then he was made mayor (French: jurat) of Bordeaux.

 Its possibly through this connection that Surin became acquaintanced with the Grand Condé and his brother Armand de Bourbon, Prince of Conti.

 Conti when young had studied theology in Bourges.
 He was also a Jansenist and was interested in Jesuit mysticism and would take great interest in Surin and his work, and even helped publish his book Catéchisme Spirituel in 1656.
-The two would maintain a friendship until Surins death.
+The two maintained a friendship until Surin's death.